Hyperloop One photo

 · 62% -- too few off-street bicycle paths and trails

 · 73% -- too few on-street dedicated bike lanes

 · 75% -- too few places to park bicycles such as bike racks and storage locations

-The results of the opnion survey help guide local and regional investment in bicycle infrastructure, and NCTCOG works actively with local communities for such improvements through various transportation funding programs.
+The results of the opinion survey help guide local and regional investment in bicycle infrastructure, and NCTCOG works actively with local communities for such improvements through various transportation funding programs.
 In June 2017, for example, the Regional Transportation Council awarded $34.2 million to construct shared-use paths, on-street bike lanes and safe routes to school as part of the Transportation Alternatives Set-Aside Call for Projects.
 Included were facilities that will improve access to schools, large employment centers and transit throughout the region.

 Another important conclusion drawn from the NCTCOG Bicycle Opinion Survey was people’s desire for more dedicated bike facilities, separated from vehicular traffic.
 Currently, the region boasts over 700 miles of off-street paths, with more funded or planned for the coming years.
 This will include efforts to connect residents to transit stations, jobs, entertainment options and parks throughout the region.
-Progress is being made on a 53-mile network of connercted trails that would do just that for people living and working in Fort Worth, Arlington, Grand Prairie, Irving and Dallas.
+Progress is being made on a 53-mile network of connected trails that would do just that for people living and working in Fort Worth, Arlington, Grand Prairie, Irving and Dallas.

 Ultimately, knowing what people think about bicycling, whether it is their level of comfort or how likely they are to even ride a bike, will help NCTCOG prioritize funding and use its resources most effectively.
 Planners will use the data from this report and other initiatives to improve mobility options so residents can pedal even more places than today.

 Our agency website has a brand new look and feel!
 The redesigned website launched this summer with a new interface we hope will make it easier for you to access the information you need, whether you are interested in a project, program, policy or public outreach opportunity.